jeff4/bionotes.github.io/ochem.md

 * 12/28 completed all meso compound problems, began absolute vs. relative configuration section
 * 12/30 more stereo problems
 * 12/31/2021 completed absolute v. relative section.
 In general, a lot of bio organic molecules were classified as D(+) or L(-) relative to glyceraldehyde.
 Amino acids were generally L and were based off  of (-)-glyceraldehyde.
 Sugars generally degrade to (+)-glyceraldehyde and are generally D-sugars.
 None of these map cleanly onto R/S CIP sequence rules.
-* 1/01/2021 continued end of chapter 5 problems
+* 1/01/2022 continued end of chapter 5 problems
+* 1/03/2022 more chapter 5 problems
-* 1/03/2021 more chapter 5 problems
+* 1/05/2022 more chapter 5 stereochemistry problems
-* 1/05/2021 more chapter 5 stereochemistry problems
+* 1/06/2022 more chapter 5 stereochemistry problems
-* 1/06/2021 more chapter 5 stereochemistry problems
+* 1/07/2022 more chapter 5 stereochemistry problems